TaurVil/VilgalysFogel_Amboseli_admixture/02_local-ancestry-calling/02.3.pedigree_trios/README.md

-## Accuracy of local ancestry calling using pedigree trios
+## Assesssing local ancestry calling using pedigree trios

 This directory contains multiple scripts for evaluating the quality of local ancestry calls from LCLAE using known parent-offspring trios from the Amboseli baboons (Supplementary Methods 7.3).